charansr/HelpingHand/README.md

-# MentalHealthYouthSolutions
+# HelpingHand
-Helping youth overcome mental health problems using an anonymous chat service with other youth.
-Integrates an AI chatbot to speak with users and guide conversations between users.
+Supporting youth overcoming mental health challenges via an online chat service connecting them with peers while integrating an AI chatbot to guide their conversations.